yusefmosiah/choir-scales/docs/Theory_ApprovalMeasurement.md

       preserved_entanglement(obs)

 Through this lens we see how:
-- Approval acts as quantum measurement
+- Approval acts as harmonic resonance
-- Consensus creates collapse
+- Consensus creates resonance
 - Stakes maintain entanglement
 - Value crystallizes through observation